harrietrc/loadimpact-docs/jekyll/_v4/guides/logging-into-cloud-service-from-k6.md

 ---
 layout: classic-docs
-title: Authenticating with cloud service from k6
+title: How to Authenticate Against the LoadImpact Cloud With k6
-description: An overview of authenticating with LoadImpact cloud service from k6
+description: A guide on how to authenticate k6 with LoadImpact cloud service when running load tests from the command line/locally.
-categories: [test-running]
+categories: [guides]
-order: 0
+order: 15
+redirect_from: /4.0/test-running/logging-into-cloud-service-from-k6/
 ---

 ***

 # Purpose

-Explanation of the different ways that you can log into LoadImpact's cloud service from k6 for the purpose of [running tests locally and streaming results to Insights]({{ site.baseurl }}/4.0/test-running/local-on-premise-execution/#streaming-results-to-insights) or [running cloud executed tests]({{ site.baseurl }}{% link _v4/test-running/cloud-execution.md %}).
+Explanation of the different ways that you can log into LoadImpact's cloud service from k6 for the purpose of [running tests locally and streaming results to Insights]({{ site.baseurl }}/4.0/test-running/local-on-premise-execution/#streaming-results-to-insights) or [running cloud executed tests]({{ site.baseurl }}{% link _v4/guides/cloud-execution.md %}).

 ## Authenticating using email/password